Dentures Peabody

 Can Dentures Lose Their Fit Over Time?

 Since each denture is customized to fit the patient’s mouth, they should be incredibly comfortable after you get used to wearing them.
-However, traditional dentures that receive excellent care usually last for five to seven years before needing replacement due to wear and tear and the changing shape of the mouth.
-Dentures that do not fit properly can lead to issues like trouble eating and speaking, gum irritation, enamel damage, and oral hygiene problems.
+However, traditional dentures that receive excellent care usually last for five to seven years before needing replacement due to wear and tear and the naturally changing shape of the mouth.
+Dentures that do not fit properly can lead to issues like trouble eating and speaking, gum irritation, and oral hygiene problems.
 If your dentures are no longer fitting properly, schedule an appointment with us so we can evaluate them and determine an appropriate solution.
-While we may be able to adjust the appliance so it can fit well again, it will eventually be necessary to replace the appliance.

 Can I Sleep with My Dentures?

-While you may be instructed to wear your dentures for a full twenty-four hours when you receive them, it’s usually necessary to remove them every night before sleep after that.
-This gives the mouth time to relax and clean itself and prevents oral health issues like gum disease and jawbone erosion.
-Continuous denture wear is also associated a higher risk of pneumonia.
+While you may be instructed to wear your dentures for a full 24 hours when you receive them, it’s usually necessary to remove them every night before sleep after that.
+This gives the mouth time to relax and clean itself and prevents oral health issues like gum disease.
 When your dentures are not being worn, store them in a clean container with lukewarm water or an approved cleansing solution.